How many days trip is good for Munnar

 If you have enough time you will enjoy waking up to the melody of birds, the warm sun rays nudging your eyelids, the sight of sun-kissed valleys and dew clad tea plantation, enjoying doing nothing, but to snuggle up in a chair by the window and to witness all these beautiful sights with a steaming cup of hot cocoa is far superior to exploring everything possible.

 Meesapulimala Trek in one day – Not Recommended

 One of the main reasons for travel buffs to head to Munnar these days is to trek the majestic Meesapulimala.
 In their excitement to scale this peak, they try to do it on the first day itself.
 In a way, this is advantageous as one would be at the zenith of energy and excitement when one land in Munnar and you will need a good quantity of these aforementioned requirements to mount the 2640 meters tall mountain.
 But once you are done with the trek, it will be time to address body fatigue, sore muscles, body pain and minor injuries you sustained from the strenuous trek.

 Opting for Local transport only after reaching Munnar

-Like any other tourist destination, Munnar too has its tourist spots scattered all over the place.
+Like any other tourist destination, Munnar has its tourist spots scattered all over the place.
 Therefore you will require local transport to explore the place properly.
-Landing in Munnar with just a back pack won’t be ideal.
+Landing in Munnar with just a backpack won’t be ideal.
 It will be difficult to hire local transport from one spot to another.
 The place is a small town and does not have online cab hiring sites or frequent local transport availability like in the cities.
-It could be expensive, it could be difficult find and the big picture is you will waste a lot of time to explore while waiting for a transport.
+It could be expensive, it could be difficult to find and the big picture is you will waste a lot of time exploring while waiting for transport.